ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

     ![MobaXTerm Advanced SSH screen](assets/MobaXTerm4.png)

 !!! note
-    If MFA is enabled, you will be prompted twice for verification when you connect to MobaXterm - once with a pop-up box and then in the terminal.
+    If MFA is enabled and "SSH-browser type" is set to SFTP you will be receive a verification prompt at every file transfer.
+For this reason, we recommend setting your "SSH-browser" type to SCP (Enhanced Speed)

 ### PuTTY